- Scientific name: Stenella coeruleoalba

 - Size: Up to 9 feet in length and 400lbs

 - Distribution: Found in warm waters around the world, occasionally found off south west coast of England and elsewhere around the UK on a sporadic basis.

 - Feeds on: Mostly fish and squid.

 - Description: Distinctive appearance.
-Underside is white with a long black line running across the eye and along most of the body.
+The underside is white with a long black line running across the eye and along most of the body.
 Flanks are shades of blue, black and grey, along with white with distinct jagged pattern present.
-Dorsal fin is fairly small as are flippers, while rostrum (snout) is relatively long.
+The dorsal fin is fairly small as are flippers, while rostrum (snout) is relatively long.

 Hunting and Numbers

 Striped dolphins are considered to a species of Least Concern on a global basis by the International Union for the Conservation of Nature.
 However, the situation in Europe is less positive, with the species classed as Vulnerable in the Mediterranean and Data Deficient on a Europe-wide basis.
 Pollution, parasitic infections, declining numbers of prey fish and inadvertent bycatch in commercial fishing gear are all though to play a part in the decline of this species in European waters.
 Striped dolphins are also hunted by Japan, although the numbers taken are thought to be reducing year on year.
 Small numbers of this species may also be hunted by other Asian countries and there may also be illegal fishing of this species by European nations in the Mediterranean, although the numbers taken are considered to be small and have little effect on the overall numbers of this species.